 People’s expectations of Wales' rail service are simple.
 As the passenger watchdog Transport Focus put it: “Passengers tell us that their top priorities for the new Wales and Borders railway are getting a seat on reliable services that provide good value for money.”

-Sadly, during 2019, my email inbox from frustrated rail commuters has significantly increased.
+Sadly, my email inbox from frustrated rail commuters has significantly increased.
 Frustrations of cancelled trains, leaving students attending college in Shrewsbury stranded, or people not being able to get to and form work.